-They've also got their talented library staff to record videos of songs and storytimes.
-There’ll be more virtual library fun coming soon…to make sure you don’t miss them why not sign up to their newsletter and like their Facebook page?
+They've also got their talented library staff to record videos of songs and story times.
+There’ll be more virtual library fun coming soon.
+To make sure you don’t miss them why not sign up to their newsletter and follow their Facebook page.

 For more information click here.

 There are a vast number of free online learning opportunities, some of which lead to a certificate of achievement.
 Participating in such courses gives you free access to specialists in their subject and other resources.

 There are short courses on a wide range of subjects including mental health, art, music, science, geography and much more.

 Here are some other virtual alternatives now available to you:

 The Home Library Service is now able to accept new customers!
 They deliver books, CDs and DVDs to customers of any age who live within the City boundary and aren’t able to get to the library themselves, whether through mobility issues, health concerns or caring responsibilities.
 They are able to provide large and standard print books, plus audiobooks and books in a range of languages.